 - The Wind in the Willows (1985) (TV) (1985) note (produced with Taiwanese studio Cuckoo's Nest Studio)

 - The King and I (1999) (with Morgan Creek Productions and Nest Family Entertainment)

 Rankin-Bass Productions provides examples of:

 - International Coproduction: All of their shows, movies and specials were co-produced with many Japanese companies.
-Particularly Topcraft throughout the 1970s and early 1980s.
+Particularly Topcraft and to a minor extent, Tsuburaya Productions throughout the 1970s and early 1980s.

 - Laugh Track: The only shows that used this practice were The Jackson 5ive, The Osmonds and Kid Power, played on Saturday mornings from 1971-1972.
 Eleven years later, it was used on their Coneheads special.